serenacasa/SPATIAL-ECOLOGY-IN-R/EXAM/RMarkdown_Exam.md

 -   By July 2025 (+6.5 years), **\~64% of lost productivity has been restored**, but mean NDVI remains 13% below pre-fire levels
 -   **Positive correlation** between burn severity and recovery (ρ = 0.669, p \< 0.001), driven by rapid resprouting in severely burned areas
 -   Recovery is **spatially heterogeneous**, particularly visible at finer spatial scales (3×3), reflecting differences in burn severity and local environmental conditions.
--   Overall, Sentinel-2 imagery provides an effective tool for monitoring post-fire vegetation dynamics over time.
+-   Overall, Sentinel-2 imagery and R provide effective tools for monitoring post-fire vegetation dynamics over time.

 ---